 As well as specific pre-operative management, diabetic patients also require intra-operative glucose monitoring.
 BM measurements should be taken regularly every 30 minutes in diabetic patients.
 Any diabetic patient undergoing major surgery should also be considered for a variable rate insulin infusion for the duration of procedure.

 Post-operative blood glucose levels should be measured regularly.
 Variable rate insulin infusion regime should be continued until the patient is eating and drinking normally, before resuming their normal therapy.
-For type 1 DM patients, continue the IV sliding scale insulin for 30mins after the normal SC insulin injections are given to ensure overlap in insulin therapies.
+For type 1 DM patients, continue the intravenous variable rate insulin infusion for 30mins after the normal SC insulin injections are given to ensure overlap in insulin therapies.

 - Hypoglycaemia refers to an abnormally low blood glucose